 Step 7: Create a custom branded WholesaleBackup client

-If you've already registered for a Web Console account you can login here: https://dash.backupops.com
+If you've already registered for a Web Console account already you can log in here: https://dash.backupops.com

 Step 8: Download & install your new client

-Download your new client from the link in the email that will be sent to you when the build process is complete, in addition you can always download your client installer directly from the "Your Brands" page in the Web Console.
-View guide for installing and running first backup.
+Download your new client from the link in the email that will be sent to you when the build process is complete, in addition, you can always download your client installer directly from the "Your Brands" page in the Web Console.
+View guide for installing and running the first backup.